JuliaML/TableTransforms.jl/docs/src/custom.md

-# Custom Transforms
+# Developer guide

-A short guide for extending the interface with your own custom transform.
+A short guide for extending the interface as a developer.

 ## Motivation